rawify/BitSet.js/README.md

 With this library, you can work on large bit vectors without worring about system constraints, given by integer size.

+*NOTE:* As of version 3.0.0 BitSet.js is immutable, which means that every function call returns a new instance of the object.

 Examples
 ===